Quick Guide to the Solution View

 Replay the solution and alternate solutions

 On mobile devices, use the buttons below the board to replay the solution.
-You can also scroll down to see the notation of the game, solution and any alternate solutions.
+You can also scroll down to see the comprehensive notation, including the game moves, your attempts, and the solution with its variations.

 The move corresponding to the current board position is highlighted in yellow.
 You can also switch to a position by clicking on the notation of the move.